Benefits of Volunteer Work for Teens

 This is maybe the reason for volunteer work that most people jump to at first — and there’s a reason for that.
 Whether you’re considering college applications, job opportunities, or even scholarships, volunteering is a great way to show potential employers (or those in charge of admissions) that you are different from other applicants.
 Volunteering as a teenager can demonstrate qualities such as a willingness to work hard, an increased set of skills beyond the classroom, and good leadership potential.

 Make Change in a Realistic Way

 Many of us want to better ourselves and better the environment or community we are a part of.
-But while our intentions are often in the right place, sometimes we can fall victim to the vague cliche of wanting “to make the world a better place” without actually knowing how, or taking steps to do so.
+While our intentions are often in the right place, sometimes we can fall victim to the vague cliche of wanting “to make the world a better place” without actually knowing how, or taking steps to do so.
 Volunteering in your community allows you to make a daily impact in a way that is actionable, where you can see the results; it allows you to actually enact change on a smaller, yet no less important, scale.

 Learn New Skills

-Many volunteering opportunities for teens require learning to do things that you may not have any prior experience doing.
+Many volunteer opportunities for teens require learning to do things that you may not have any prior experience doing.
 It might be cooking, working a register, or even learning a new language.
 The opportunity to learn a new skill is invaluable, both when it comes to personal growth and also for future college or job applications.